csurfer/dot-files/README.md

 - tmux
 - bash (Your `~/.bashrc` is untouched.
 Your `~/.bash_aliases` will get copied to `~/.bash_extras`.
 Continue to use `~/.bash_extras` to store your bash shortcuts)
  - Adds checks for `rm` and `cp` so that you do not lose files by mistake.
- - Adds navigation shortcuts i,e `cd .. && cd .. && cd ..` translates to just doing `../../..`
+ - Adds navigation shortcuts i,e `cd .. && cd .. && cd ..` translates to just doing `...`
- - Logs all bash commands executed by you into `~/.logs` in date wise files.
+ - Logs all bash commands executed by you into `~/.logs` in date wise log files.
 Searching something that you think you executed some time ago is as simple as `hs <search_phrase>`
  - Adds `copy_files` rsync capability to copy directory subtrees from one place to another.
  - Adds `push_git_files` rsync capability to move uncommitted git files around.